 In order to accommodate the rapidly changing needs of our markets, we place considerable emphasis on research and development projects designed to improve our existing product lines, develop new product lines and customize our products to meet our customers' needs.
-As of December 31, 2015, we had 340 employees and 82 subcontractors engaged primarily in research and development activities, compared to 305 employees and 71 subcontractors at the end of 2014.
+As of December 31, 2016, we had 318 employees and 71 subcontractors engaged primarily in research and development activities, compared to 340 employees and 82 subcontractors at the end of 2015.
 For a further discussion of research and development, see "Item 5A - Operating and Financial Review and Prospects - Operating Results."

-For a discussion regarding the benefits provided under programs of the Office of the Chief Scientist of the Israeli Ministry of Industry, Trade and Labor, see "Item 4B - Information about the Company - Business Overview - Israeli Office of Chief Scientist."
+For a discussion regarding the benefits provided under programs of the IIA, see "Item 4B - Information about the Company - Business Overview - Israeli Innovation Authority."